TendTo/ts-aws-lambda-template/README.md

 ## Usage

 To use this template in a brand new project run

 ```bash
 sam init --location gh:TendTo/ts-aws-lambda-template-cookiecutter
 ```

+During the configuration, you can choose whether to let the template add a lambda layer for you.\
+It can always be added later.

 ## 🗂 Project structure